Technological convergence: Media

 However, when the dot-com bubble of the 1990s suddenly popped, that poured cold water over the talk of such a digital revolution.
 In today's society, the idea of media convergence has once again emerged as a key point of reference as newer as well as established media companies attempt to visualize the future of the entertainment industry.
 If this revolutionary digital paradigm shift presumed that old media would be increasingly replaced by new media, the convergence paradigm that is currently emerging suggests that new and old media would interact in more complex ways than previously predicted.
 The paradigm shift that followed the digital revolution assumed that new media was going to change everything.
-When the dot com market crashed, there was a tendency to imagine that nothing had changed.
+When the dot-com market crashed, there was a tendency to imagine that nothing had changed.
 The real truth lay somewhere in between as there were so many aspects of the current media environment to take into consideration.
 Many industry leaders are increasingly reverting to media convergence as a way of making sense in an era of disorientating change.
 In that respect, media convergence in theory is essentially an old concept taking on a new meaning.
 Media convergence, in reality, is more than just a shift in technology.
 It alters relationships between industries, technologies, audiences, genres and markets.
 Media convergence changes the rationality media industries operate in, and the way that media consumers process news and entertainment.
 Media convergence is essentially a process and not an outcome, so no single black box controls the flow of media.
-With proliferation of different media channels and increasing portability of new telecommunications and computing technologies, we have entered into an era where media constantly surrounds us.
+With the proliferation of different media channels and increasing portability of new telecommunications and computing technologies, we have entered into an era where media constantly surrounds us.